Diffusion Mean Estimation on the Diagonal of Product Manifolds: Diffusion mean estimation

-Let $N$ denote the submanifold $\diag(M^n)$.
-The conditioned diffusion defined above can equivalently be expressed as $X_t\big| X_T \in N$.
-The law of the conditioned diffusion was shown to be absolutely continuous with respect to the Fermi bridge on $[0,T)$ \cite{thompson2015submanifold, thompson2018brownian}.
-Define the horizontal guided process
+Consider a Brownian motion $X_t=(X_{1,t}, \dots X_{n,t})$ in the product manifold $M^n$ conditioned on $X_{1,T} = \dots = X_{n,T}$ or, equivalently, $X_T\in N$, $N=\diag(M^n)$.
+Since $N$ is a submanifold of $M^n$, the conditioned diffusion defined above is absolutely continuous with respect to the Fermi bridge on $[0,T)$ \cite{thompson2015submanifold, thompson2018brownian}.
+Define the $FM$-valued horizontal guided process